egde/LangChain-Testdrive/README.md

 In this repository I am working through LangChains by going through the samples presented in the well written book from Mehul Gupta - LangChain in your Pocket.

 The code in the book is not up to date with the current changes at LangChain and OpenAI.
-So the code in the repp was working for me in Qpril 2024 on a MacBook Pro M1.
+So the code in the repp was working for me in April 2024 on a MacBook Pro M1 and Python 3.11

 ## Tutorial1.py: OpenAI - Hello World
 A simple LLM Setup with OpenAI